The Clear Edge

 The Executive Summary

-• The Problem Client Cost Problem: A single bad client can quietly burn $32K–$84K in 4–6 months, and 2–3 at once can destroy $230K–$310K annually in opportunity, team capacity, and compounding growth.
+• The Problem Client Cost Problem: A single bad client can burn $32K–$84K in 4–6 months, and 2–3 at once can destroy $230K–$310K annually in hidden opportunity cost.

-• What changes if you apply it: You move from 20–40% of capacity tied up in problem clients and stalled growth to a cleaner roster where you fire in month 1–2, replace with higher-fit clients, reclaim 25–35% of your hours, and unlock $200K–$400K in annual upside.
+• What changes if you apply it: You move from 20–40% of capacity stuck in problem clients to firing in month 1–2, reclaiming 25–35% of your hours, and protecting $200K–$400K in annual upside.

 Written by Nour Boustani for $90K–$120K/month operators who want to protect capacity, morale, and long-term upside without sacrificing revenue to problem clients who quietly erase six figures a year.

-The Pattern Across Problem Clients
+The Pattern Behind High Cost Problem Clients

 The cost breakdown of keeping a problem client: